 4. Selection

-By exercising diligence in the first three phases of full life cycle recruitment, by the time the selection process comes around, recruiters should now have a small group of candidates to choose from, all of whom are highly skilled and suitable for the post.
+By exercising diligence in the first three phases of full-life cycle recruitment, recruiters should have a small group of candidates to choose from by the time the selection process begins.
+Thanks to data driven analytics, all of them are highly skilled and suitable for the post.

-Now, recruiters must plan, schedule and confirm interviews with the candidates and the hiring manager or selection panel.
-And it may be tougher than it sounds, with plenty of back-and-forth before dates and times are finalized.
+Now, as part of full-life cycle recruiting, recruiters must plan, schedule, and confirm interviews with the candidates and the hiring manager or selection panel.
+It may be tougher than it sounds, with plenty of back-and-forth before dates and times are finalized.
 Once again, tech comes to the recruiter’s rescue.
 Avature offers the tools they need to navigate this portion of the recruitment process.

 5. Hiring

 We’re almost there.
-The organization has chosen their candidate and is ready to offer them the job.
+The organization has chosen its candidate and is ready to offer them the job.
 But before formalizing the working relationship, recruiters must carry out background and reference checks.

 There’s a reason why these steps are only taken now.
 An interview may leave those responsible for the hiring decision with questions that only third-party follow-up can effectively answer.
 For example, if interviewers are concerned about how an applicant performs under certain circumstances, a former employer may have the answers they need.